- Fashion and Beauty»

 And then, little shops called boutiques promoting fashion design clothes started to spring up, and suddenly, haute couture took on a different perspective.

-Designer clothes of a decade earlier that was slim line and tubular gave way to flared skirts and tentative beginnings of the A- line skirts.
+Designer clothes of a decade earlier that were slim-line and tubular gave way to flared skirts and tentative beginnings of the A-line skirts.

 Soon after, skirts and dresses came in varying lengths -midi and maxi, and these cuts would remain popular for about fifteen years, until the late 70's.